hove-io/navitia/documentation/slate/source/includes/objects.md

 |type|String|"notes" or "notes"|
 |value|String|The content of the note|

-On stop_scehdules and terminus_schedules services, you will find the main terminus in the `display_information.direction` property.
+On stop_schedules and terminus_schedules services, you will find the main terminus in the `display_information.direction` property.
 You can find also a `terminus` typed note when a vehicle journey does not stop on this main `display_information.direction` terminus.

 ### <a name="stop-date-time"></a>stop_date_time